-Do you remember VHS cassettes?
-Yes, barely.
-How about the phonograph?
-Neither do we.
-Exactly.
-There comes a time when new technology becomes so accessible and easy to use that the alternatives that we were ones used to are no longer in need.
+There comes a time when new technology is so accessible that our old tried-and-true alternatives become obsolete.
 So when will electric cars stop being a trend and rather become mainstream?

-Following the pattern of technologies from the past and how they have shaped the behavior of generations ahead, electric vehicles will, too, bring significant shifts in the world of the future.
+Following the pattern of technological evolution in the past and how it shaped the behavior of generations ahead, electric vehicles will, too, cause significant shifts in the world of the future.

 To give you an example of the upcoming changes, think of the oil supply that will be no longer needed.
-Bloomberg calculated that electric vehicles could displace oil demand of 2 million barrels a day as early as 2023.
+Some researchers speculate that electric vehicles could displace oil demand of 2 million barrels a day as early as 2023.
 The only question here is, will this indeed happen so soon?

 Why not?
 It seems like electric car sales are increasing every year.
 In 2015, EV sales grew by 60 percent worldwide.
 And surprisingly, this is the same annual growth rate that let Ford’s Model T surpass the usage of the buggy and the horse in the early 20th century.

-The first game changer, as it is often referred to, had a trajectory of development almost identical to the one of Tesla Motors today.
+The first game-changer, as we often call it, had a development trajectory almost identical to the one of Tesla Motors today.
 Coincidence?
 We don’t think so.

-Tesla Motors, as one of the few EV automakers today, announced that it is aiming to bring EVs to the mass market, and the company’s first official step towards this goal is the Model 3, which falls in the $30,000 price range.
-More than 350,000 people have preordered the model so far.
+Tesla Motors announced that it is aiming to bring EVs to the mass market.
+And the company’s first official step towards this goal is the Model 3, which falls in the $30,000 price range.
+By 2019, over 250,000 Model 3 EVs have been sold.

-Similarly, Nissan and Chevrolet are following Tesla’s footsteps with their EVs, thus allowing for much wider spread of the EV as a type of vehicle.
-By 2040, electric vehicles will account for 35 percent of all new vehicles sold.
+Similarly, Nissan and Chevrolet have been following Tesla’s footsteps with their EVs, thus allowing for a much wider spread of electric vehicles.
+There is speculation that by 2040, electric vehicles will account for 35 percent of all new vehicle sales.

-According to the BNEF report, new EV sales could be as high as 50% in 2040 if they become widespread in fleets and ride-sharing schemes, or as low as 25% if oil prices remain very low for many years.
-As Salim Morsy, senior analyst and author of the report, stated that “the central forecast is based on the crude oil price recovering to $50, and then trending back up to $70-a-barrel or higher by 2040.”
+According to the BNEF report, new EV sales could be as high as 50 percent in 2040 if ride-sharing services become successful, or as low as 25% if oil prices remain very low for many years.
+As Salim Morsy, senior analyst and author of the report stated that “the central forecast is based on the crude oil price recovering to $50, and then trending back up to $70-a-barrel or higher by 2040.”

-Yes, ok, we all want to see our addiction to oil cured, and it even looks like we already have the technology we need to do so.
-But nevertheless, EVs today comprise only 1 percent of all sold cars in the world.
-Electric cars are still very rare in the developed countries, and most other nations can’t even afford them.
+Yes, ok, we all want to kick our addiction to fossil fuels.
+And it even looks like we already have the necessary technology to do so.
+But nevertheless, EVs today comprise only 2.6 percent of all new car sales in the world.
+Electric cars are still very rare in developed countries, and most other nations can’t even afford them.

-Well, nobody thought DVDs were possible, but they replaced VHS in less than a decade.
+Well, nobody thought the DVDs were possible.
+And they replaced VHS in less than a decade.
 This time, however, the facts are speaking for themselves, and you must be blind not to see them.

-One of the main reasons that would allow for the quick invasion of EVs in the mass market is the decrease in cost of battery production.
-Only in the past year, the price of batteries fell by 35 percent, and it is following the same path.
-In less than six years, analysts estimate, reduced battery price will make electric vehicles as affordable as their gasoline counterparts.
+One of the main reasons that would allow for the quick invasion of EVs in the mass market is the decrease in the cost of battery production.

-The infrastructure needed for the kickstart of EVs to the mass market might seem to be another obstacle on the way.
-However, several global studies have already shown in their forecasts that charging stations will not be a problem.
+The infrastructure needed for the kickstart of EVs to the mass market might seem to be another obstacle.
+However, several global studies have predicted that the availability of charging stations will not be a problem.
 On the contrary, the number of power stations will increase more than ten times by 2020.
-According to IHS Incs, the market for EV chargers will grow from more than 1 million units in 2014 to more than 12.7 million units in 2020.

 Another reason for the quick development of the EV market that is no less important than the technicalities is the effect electric vehicles have on the environment.
 EVs are vital to cutting down carbon emissions and dealing with air pollution in cities.
-They can eliminate nitrogen oxides (NOx) and sulfur oxides (SOx), which are the cause of many premature deaths of plants, animals and people every year.
-According to a study, by 2050, the electric vehicles could help reduce annual greenhouse gas emissions by 1,030 million metric tons relative to 2015 levels, a 45% reduction.
+They can eliminate nitrogen oxides (NOx) and sulfur oxides (SOx), which are the cause of many premature deaths of plants, animals, and people every year.

 As we can see, there is little left that can delay the introduction of EVs to the mass market.
-Even if conventional cars improve their efficiency by 3.5% a year, EVs will still come at a cheaper price by 2022, and that is including the original sale price plus running costs.
-EV sales will rise faster in countries that invest early in charging infrastructure or environmental policies.
+Even if conventional cars improve their efficiency by 3.5% a year, EVs still have a good chance of becoming cheaper by 2022.
+However, EV sales will rise faster in countries that invest early in charging infrastructure or environmental policies.